A non-parametric analysis to determine the ED50, SD50 or similar metrics

 The standard error of the mean can be calculated by a simple equation:

 The standard error can then be used to calculate an (1-α)-percent confidence interval:

 Where denotes the -quantile of the Student t-distribution.

 While the “classical” Spearman-Kärber (SK) analysis works nicely in many practical cases, state-of-the-art is the so-called trimmed Spearman-Kärber analysis as developed by Hamilton et al. It adds a trimming and scaling procedure before calculating the estimate for the median effective dose.
-Trimming is done in as much the same way as a the trimmed mean is calculated.
+Trimming is done in as much the same way as a the trimmed mean is calculated, i.e. a user-defined fraction (the trim) of the data is removed from the upper and lower end.
 However, I will not go to much into the details here.
-In the trimmed SK analysis, you need to set a trimming value in the range from 0-0.5 and subsequently only percent of the data are finally used for calculating the mean effective seeding dose.
+In the trimmed SK analysis, you need to set a trim value in the range from 0-0.5 and subsequently only percent of the data are finally used for calculating the mean effective seeding dose.
 In essence, the upper and lower percent of the dose-response curve are cut-off.
 With this, one can get more robust estimates of the mean effective seeding dose as the heads and tails of the dose-response curve tend to be more prone to variations.

 Thus, it becomes obvious that the “classical” SK analysis is a special case of the trimmed SK analysis with set to zero.

 I created a simple Excel-sheet in order to demonstrate the calculations for the Spearman-Kärber analysis.
 Feel free to download and to paste your data into the appropriate table and run the analysis (no macros required).

 I also created an Excel-sheet for the trimmed Spearman-Kärber which is available upon request from the author.